windwp/nvim/README.md

 Plug can lazy load with filetype(ft) and command(on). and I don't need to rename Plug to pag or use :)

-## Some vim plugins
-- I like my light-line.
-I know many lua status line but I still love light-line.
-It can match with my colorscheme and bufferline when I change colorscheme.

-- nvim-tree is good but it can't work with multiple file and I like fern too

 ## Thanks

 [habamax](https://github.com/habamax/.vim/)
 [tjdevries](https://github.com/tjdevries)